 Step 7: Identify the garage door opener to the app

 The next thing to do will be to identify the make and model of your opener to the app and to inform the Hub (via the app) of the color of the “learn” button on the opener.
 Once you do this the app will warn you to clear everyone away from the door.
-It will then instruct you to press the “learn” button on the opener until the LED light comes on indicating it’s now in learn mode.
-At this point the app will notify you that the Hub is corresponding with the door and the door is likely to open and close as the two devices get familiar with one another.
+It will then instruct you to press the “learn” button on the opener until the LED light comes on indicating it’s now in learning mode.
+At this point, the app will notify you that the Hub is corresponding with the door and the door is likely to open and close as the two devices get familiar with one another.

 Once the door goes through the motions and closes and the Hub shuts down you’re all set.
-You can now open and close your door using your smart garage door opener from anywhere on planet earth.
-Including by using Siri or Alexa voice commands.
+You can now open and close your door using your smart garage door opener from anywhere on planet Earth.
+Including using Siri or Alexa voice commands.
 For Siri simply say “Siri, open my garage door”.
 And for Alexa say “Can you open my garage door”.

 The Bottom Line

 Now that your new WiFi garage door opener is installed you’ll enjoy a level of control over your garage door you likely never imagined possible.
-And because you also installed Homekit you’ll have centralized control over every other significant WiFi enabled device in your Toronto home as well.
+And because you also installed Homekit you’ll have centralized control over every other significant WiFi-enabled device in your Toronto home as well.
 If you are of a mind to entertain the idea of installing custom garage doors they can be installed from the get-go with the same type of smartphone interactivity.
 Talk to the pros at Smart Door in Toronto to learn more.